xlnwel/blog/docs/_posts/2018-10-01-policies-in-rl.md

 ---
 title: "Basic Policies in Reinforcement Learning"
-excerpt: "We talk in detail about some wildly used policy in reinforcement learning, including epsilon-greedy policy, softmax with temperature, upper confidence bound(UCB), and gradient bandit algorithm"
+excerpt: "We talk in detail about some wildly used policy in reinforcement learning, including epsilon-greedy policy, stochastic policy with temperature, upper confidence bound(UCB), and gradient bandit algorithm"
 categories:
   - Reinforcement Learning
 tags:
   - Exploration in RL
-image:
-  path: /images/rl/Policy.png
 ---

 ## Introduction